-But to those in the know, Instagram is the key to that sweet, sweet combination of genuine engagement and driving sales.
-With such a small amount of screen real estate to play with though, you need to be vigilant about best practice when you’re using it for business.
+But to those in the know, Instagram is the key to boost your online sales with sweet, sweet genuine engagement.
+With such a small amount of screen real estate to play with, you need to be vigilant about best practice when you’re using it for business.

 Mobile users are impatient, so you need to make it easy to find out what you’re about and access your store.
 It’s essential to have a link back to your store in the ‘About’ description in your Instagram profile.

 Creating a simple product promo image encourages your followers to go further than a like and to check out your product.
 We don’t recommend that you do this on every post of course – nobody likes a spammy Insta account – but scattered through other beautiful photography is essential to keeping your products top of mind.

-It’s a chance to describe your product in depth, hook into the emotions of the buyer and also provide them with clear instructions on what to do next.
+It’s a chance to describe your product in-depth, hook into the emotions of the buyer and also provide them with clear instructions on what to do next.
 Nadia has done a great job of this under her post here, cleverly using strokes to divide up the information into easy to digest pieces.

 Instagram can be a transient place, so replying to a comment is effective in not only making your follower feel good and be even more connected to you, but also in bringing them back to the post to check out what you’ve said.